bolqqq/sublime-cloudrop/README.md

-# cloudrop autocomplete - sublime text
+# Cloudrop autocomplete for Sublime Text
 This is a plugin for the 'Sublime Text' text editor (version 2 & 3) that provides autocomplete functionality for the API of cloudrop.

 #Installation